Preferreds Market Weekly Review

 At Systematic Income our aim is to build robust Income Portfolios with mid-to-high single digit yields and provide investors with unique Interactive Tools to cut through the wealth of different investment options across BDCs, CEFs, ETFs, mutual funds, preferred stocks and more.
 Join us on our Marketplace service Systematic Income.

-Disclosure: I am/we are long OXLCL, ECCX, UZA.
+Disclosure: I/we have a beneficial long position in the shares of PSEC.PA either through stock ownership, options, or other derivatives.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.